10 Things We Love About Fitzroy

-Mirror, mirror on the wall, which is the coolest Melbourne suburb of them all?
+Mirror, mirror on the wall, which Melbourne suburb has it all?

 If there’s a second hand shopper’s haven in Melbourne, then it has to be in Fitzroy — the suburb where the street-style game goes up another level.
-Most of the pre-loved fashion scene here, centres around Brunswick Street, where you’ll find decade old veteran Hunter Gatherer, slinging traditional quality vintage clothing, or one of Vintage Sole’s three Melbourne stores, selling contemporary trends and vintage staples from the racks, and of course there’s Yesteryear Vintage, a store dedicated to keeping the prices more affordable for the masses.
+Most of the pre-loved fashion scene here, centres around Brunswick Street, where you’ll find decade old veteran Hunter Gatherer, slinging traditional quality vintage clothing, or one of Vintage Sole’s three Melbourne stores, selling contemporary trends and vintage staples from the racks, and of course there’s Lost and Found Market, a huge 900m2 warehouse brimming with vintage fashion, furniture, art, records and more.

 But just in case you prefer to shop for shiny new things, rest assured that Fitzroy also has you covered.
 To visit one boutique store after the next, head on over to Gertrude Street, home to a string of small, yet ever so stylish boutiques, solidifying itself as a go-to among Melbourne's design lovers.
-Take for example, Handsom, a Melbourne-based brand that’s all about beautiful, well-made, understated garments, or Obus, holding a focus on pared-back tailoring, natural fibres and quirky prints.
+Take for example, Handsom, a Melbourne-based brand that’s all about beautiful, well-made, understated garments, or Nique on Brunswick St, holding a focus on clean lines and classic colour palettes.
 Oh, and there’s also an Aesop store located here which is well worth a visit, if not for the products, just to see how pretty it is inside.

 Melbourne’s coffee snobbery infiltrates right across the city, and thanks to an influx of European cultures over its history, Fitzroy takes this café culture rather seriously.
 The local coffee scene is a competitive business, but a place like Industry Beans hits the right note, roasting their own coffee beans on site at their Rose Street café, where an indulgent seasonal food menu is also on the cards.
-Then you have newcomers like Slowpoke Espresso, trying to make a start, and succeeding, with locally renowned baristas bringing along their ever faithful clientele to the warm and light-filled space.
+Then you have Slowpoke Espresso with locally renowned baristas bringing along their ever faithful clientele to the warm and light-filled space.

-4. … or hold out for dinner at any number of restaurants
+4. … or hold out for dinner for some mighty fine dining

 There’s no better way to measure the thriving pulse of a suburb than by sampling culinary offerings, and this is truly where Fitzroy shines.
-From elegant fine dining establishments like Andrew McConnell’s flagship Cutler & Co, to welcoming old pubs, like the Builders Arms Hotel, and cuisines ranging from creative fusions like Village People Hawker Food Hall to the tried and true traditional like Pizza Farro Fitzroy — this little suburb really has it all.
+From elegant fine dining establishments like Andrew McConnell’s flagship Cutler & Co, to welcoming old pubs, like the Builders Arms Hotel, and cuisines ranging from local vegetarian landmarks like Vege Bar to the tried and true traditional like Pizza Farro Fitzroy — this little suburb really has it all.

 Messina’s famous gelato has become so popular, ever since it opened its first store in Sydney way back in 2002.
 And rest assured — all that fuss is very much deliciously justified.
 But it wasn’t until 2013 that Messina made its way to Melbourne, launching first in, you guessed it, Fitzroy.
 Today, there are still only three Messina stores in all of Melbourne (also in Richmond and Windsor), whilst Sydney now houses eleven in total.

 Fitzroy's bar scene is booming, to the point that you can almost do a DIY bar crawl here, week after week, and never run out of amazing bars to visit.
-First on the list should be Fitzroy Social, a favourite along Brunswick Street amongst locals and locals at heart, serving Bloody Marys for $12 all day, during Bloody Mary Sundays.
-And you must also visit Naked For Satan, a Spanish-style bar, serving an array of vodka from an old distillery in Fitzroy.
+First on the list should be The Everleigh, a favourite along Gertrude Street amongst locals and locals at heart, serving up 'classic cocktails from the golden era’, complete with chandeliers and suave bartenders in vintage waistcoats.
+And you must also visit Naked for Satan, a Spanish-style bar with a breathtaking view of the city, serving an array of vodka from an old distillery in Fitzroy.

 Heading to a rooftop bar on a balmy summer's afternoon is a favourite Melbourne pastime, and unsurprisingly, Fitzroy is home to some of the city’s very best.
 Take for example the long-standing Provincial Hotel, providing a trendy, summery spot to soak up views of the inner-north from high above.
 Or there’s the Naked In The Sky (the adjoined rooftop to Naked For Satan mentioned above), serving delicious eats, killer cocktails, and some of Melbourne’s best skyline views.